AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/package-manager.md

    >[!TIP]
    >
-   >If your instance has a lot of packages there might be a folder structure in place.
-In such cases it is easier to navigate to the required target folder before creating the new package.
+   >If your instance has a lot of packages, there might be a folder structure in place.
+In such cases, it is easier to navigate to the required target folder before creating the new package.

-1. In the **New Package** dialog enter the following fields:
+1. In the **New Package** dialog, enter the following fields:

    ![New package dialog](assets/new-package-dialog.png)

     * **Package Name** - Select a descriptive name to help you (and others) easily identify the contents of the package.

     * **Version** - This is a textual field for you to indicate a version.
-This will be appended to the package name to form the name of the zip file.
+This is appended to the package name to form the name of the zip file.

     * **Group** - This is the target group (or folder) name.
-Groups are intended to be used to help you organize your packages.
-A folder will be created for the group if it does not already exist.
+Groups help you organize your packages.
+A folder is created for the group if it does not already exist.
 If you leave the group name blank, it will create the package in the main package list.

 1. Click **OK** to create the package.